jakebrokaw/jakebrokaw.github.io/mozilla.md

 The world was becoming a very dark and strange place: people were eating Tide Pods; the Internet as we know it was under attack and large corporations were collecting personal information on users without their knowledge; someone was trying to talk people into paying $400 for a "high-tech" juicer.
 Luckily, the universe had a plan to bring positive change and stability back into the world—a plan that involved pairing a mild-mannered front-end developer with an organization focused on <a href="https://www.mozilla.org/en-US/mission/" target="_blank" md_>ensuring the Internet is a global public resource, open and accessible to all</a>.

-Before we dive into the epic tale of how these characters combined their powers to save the world, let’s learn a little more about our mild-mannered front-end developer, Jake, and see why the universe felt he was the right person to join forces with Mozilla.
+Before we dive in to the epic tale of how these characters combined their powers to save the world, let’s learn a little more about our mild-mannered front-end developer, Jake, and see why the universe felt he was the right person to join forces with Mozilla.

 ![Illustration of Jake and his desk set up]({{ site.baseurl }}/mozilla/chapter-i.svg)
 <br>